IBM-Cloud/logistics-wizard/README.md

   }
 )

+## Project Milestones

+The GitHub milestones for this project and its children are managed by editing the [repository config](repository-config.json) file.
+The syntax is described in [this project](https://github.com/Jimdo/github-sync-labels-milestones).
+Modify the file and commit.
+Travis will take care of creating/updating the milestones.

 ## Contribute
 Please check out our [Contributing Guidelines](.github/CONTRIBUTING.md) for detailed information on how you can lend a hand to the Logistics Wizard demo implementation effort.